Mission & Values

 History

-The School was founded by Corinne Güngör and Anne Carcagno in 2000.
+The school was founded by Corinne Güngör and Anne Carcagno in 2000.
 As an educator and a mother to four trilingual sons, Güngör knew the benefits of bilingualism and the tremendous impact that it has on children’s learning.
-Upon opening the doors to only five students at its start, Corinne Güngör grew FASP into a multicultural, tight-knit and thriving school community.
+Upon opening the doors to only five students at its start, FASP soon grew into a multicultural, tight-knit and thriving school community.

-2000 - Founded by Corinne Güngör and Anne Carcagno, the French American School of Princeton opened its doors at Christ Congregation Church to five students.
+2000 - Founded by Corinne Güngör and Anne Carcagno, the then-named Ecole Française de Princeton/Princeton French School opened its doors at Christ Congregation Church to five students

 2002 - Due to FASP's increasing enrollment, the school moved to All Saints Church at 16 All Saints Road in Princeton, NJ.